Vegan Fudgy Brownies with Toasted Coconut Caramel Frosting

 • Make the caramel date frosting.
 Add the soaked dates, filtered water, vanilla, and vegan butter to a blender.
 Blend until the frosting is nice and creamy.
 Transfer the frosting to a bowl and mix in 3/4 cup of the toasted coconut.
 Set it aside.

 • Make the brownie batter.
 Add all of the ingredients except the chocolate chips to a medium bowl including almond butter, maple syrup, coconut sugar, coconut flour, cocoa powder, baking soda, salt, and flax egg.
-Use a wooden spoon or spatula to mix the brownie batter until no clumps or dry flour is present.
+Use a wooden spoon or spatula to mix the brownie batter until no clumps or dry flour are present.
 Fold in the vegan chocolate chips.

 • Prepare an 8×8 pan by greasing it with coconut oil.
 I like to then add a small amount of parchment paper on top of the greased pan to help remove the brownies easily.
 Pour the batter into the pan and spread the batter out evenly.
 Cook the brownies for 28-30 minutes.
 Check if they are done by placing a toothpick in the center and make sure the toothpick comes out clean.
 If the toothpick has wet batter on it, cook the brownies for an additional 2 minutes.